 Through the Habeas Project, students grapple first-hand with concepts of crime and punishment, justice and public safety, as well as the realities of issues involving poverty and race.
 They learn how to be allies to clients who may have mental health issues and backgrounds of trauma and chaos, as well as how to best help and represent them.

 “I think those are absolutely crucial things for rising new lawyers to be exposed to.
 If you go into the legal world without having any kind of that experience, you’re at a disadvantage.
 I enjoy being able to shepherd students through those experiences,” Kammer said.
 “They get to grapple with real world legal problems that aren’t manufactured by the professor as a test case.”

 The most recent victory for the Habeas Project came on April 19, when the Georgia Supreme Court granted habeas relief for one of the Project’s clients, vacating an erroneously imposed felony aggravated assault charge.
-The work by the student team, in collaboration with their client, will result in 20 years being taken off of the client’s 45-year sentence.
+The work by the student team, in collaboration with their client, will result in 20 years of probation being eliminated from his sentence.

 Some of the cases the clinic takes on are simple ones for the lawyers and law students.
 For instance, a few of the first cases the Habeas Project took on involved the legality of pleas, in response to counties that were not informing prisoners of all their rights, Gerwig-Moore said.
 Other cases are more challenging and sometimes offer the chance to advocate for new laws.
 For instance, the clinic helped create Georgia’s sleepwalking defense, which essentially says a person can’t have criminal intent while they’re asleep.

 It’s incredibly fulfilling to see clients get out of prison and help them re-enter society, Gerwig-Moore said.